 In a large bowl cream the butter and sugar with an electric mixer, until light and fluffy.
 This should take about 3 minutes.
 Add the ricotta and mix to combine.

 Add the eggs 1 at a time, combining well after each addition.
 Add the vanilla, orange extract, if using, and orange zest until combined.

 Add the dry ingredients bit by bit, stirring after each addition.

 Pour the mixture into the prepared cake pan and bake for 45-50 minutes.
 It’s ready when a toothpick comes out clean and bounces back after a light prod with your finger.

 Allow the cake to cool in the pan for 10 minutes before removing it from the pan and transferring it to a wire rack to cool completely.
 Make sure it’s completely cool before covering in icing.

 Make the icing.
 Sieve the confectioners’ sugar into a large bowl, add a tiny pinch of salt.
 Stir in 1 tablespoon of milk.
 If it’s still a little clumpy and dry, whisk in more milk, half a teaspoon at a time, until it’s more fluid but still thick enough to coat the cake.
+Add the rose extract and stir.
+Be gentle with this, rose extract is a case of less is more!
 Spoon the icing over the cake allowing it to drizzle down the sides.
 Garnish with dried rose petals.
 Enjoy!